 How To Use HMB

 Most studies use 3 grams as a standard dose for HMB.
-Again, to benefit for muscle-building, your training needs to be pretty intense.
+Again, for muscle-building, your training needs to be pretty intense.

 - Minimum of 3 grams per day.

 - On training days, take daily dose an hour before exercise.
 On non-training days, split the dose and take at two different times.